paritytech/parity-processbot/README.md

 - `bot merge cancel`: cancel a pending `bot merge`; does not affect anything outside of processbot, only stops the bot from following through with the merge.
-- `bot compare substrate`: see a diff between current branch's Substrate version and the latest Polkadot release's Substrate version.
 - `bot rebase`: create a merge commit from origin/master into the PR.

 Note: The commands will only work if you are a member of the organization where